-Question: My veneers are too thick and the two front teeth stick out.
-They look nothing like my temps.
-They actually look worse.
-Can they be thinned or do I need to get them redone?
+Question: My veneers are too thick, and the two front teeth stick out.
+They look nothing like my temps, and they look worse.
+Can they be thinned, or do I need to get them redone?

-The second problem is possibility of show through effect, in which the bonding can show though.
-If it is for minor contouring, at the edges of your teeth, that can be accomplished by an expert cosmetic dentist, however to thin out the veneers is a no no. For more information on porcelain veneers click here: https://www.celebritydentist.
+The second problem is the possibility of the show-through effect, in which the bonding can show through.
+If it is for minor contouring at the edges of your teeth, that can be accomplished by an expert cosmetic dentist; however, thinning out the veneers is a no-no. For more information on porcelain veneers, click here: https://www.celebritydentist.

-Be informed that there is possibility that preparation of your teeth might need to be redone.
-If they are 0.5 mm thick for instance, then your teeth must be prepared more to give room for porcelain thickness so it does not appear bulky.
-This is the problem usually encountered with patients desiring lumineers or no prep veneers. for more information on no preps click here: https://www.celebritydentist.
+Be informed that there is the possibility that the preparation of your teeth might need to be redone.
+If they are 0.5 mm thick, your teeth must be prepared more to give room for porcelain thickness, so they do not appear bulky.
+This is usually the problem with patients desiring lumineers or no prep veneers.
+For more information on no preps, click here: https://www.celebritydentist.

-Once they are bonded permanently you either love them, or unfortunately it needs to be redone.
-Usually every dentist or cosmetic dentist asks your approval prior to bonding them permanently, and if there is any issue, it can be addressed prior to final bonding.
+Once they are bonded permanently, you either love them or, unfortunately, need to be redone.
+Usually, every dentist or cosmetic dentist asks for your approval before bonding them permanently, and if there is any issue, it can be addressed before final bonding.

 Are you looking for a cosmetic dentist in Los Angeles?
 If you want to improve your smile and feel more confident, look no further than Dr. Anthony Mobasser.

 With over 30 years of experience, Dr. Mobasser uses advanced techniques and top-tier technologies to correct imperfections in your teeth, giving you a perfect smile.

 Dr. Mobasser has amassed a long list of celebrity clientele who know they can count on him to help them put their best face forward.
 If you want a Hollywood smile, contact the staff at Dr. Mobasser’s Los Angeles office to schedule your first appointment.